 On March 1, 2021, the settlement was approved by the U.S. District Court in a Consent Decree following a 30-day public notice and comment period.
 Under the settlement agreement, Fronk Oil has paid $150,000 to implement restoration projects that benefit fish, habitat, soil, water, and other natural resources injured, destroyed, or lost as a result of the fuel spill.

 On March 24, 2021, the New Mexico Office of Natural Resources Trustee (ONRT) released the Cimarron Canyon Natural Resources Restoration Plan for the Fronk Oil Spill Final (Final RP).
 The Final RP describes the ONRT’s plan to compensate the public for injuries to fish and other aquatic natural resources resulting from the fuel spill into the Cimarron River.
+The restoration project selected in the Final RP is the Cimarron River Trout Habitat Restoration Project, ease of Eagle Nest, Colfax County.

 The Final RP is consistent with the guidance provided by the Oil Pollution Act [of 1990] Natural Resource Damage Assessment regulations at 15 CFR Part 990.
 In compliance with those regulations, ONRT published the draft restoration plan for public comment on February 17, 2021, for a period of 30 days and considered all public comments when finalizing the plan.
 The restoration project selected for implementation by ONRT is described in the Final RP.